carpentries/instructor-training/episodes/11-practice-teaching.md

   in tandem, taking turns the way that musicians taking solos would.

-- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help struggling students.
+- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help students.

 Both of these models are better than teaching alone because they create opportunities for lateral knowledge transfer.